-- (i) Chair: The Chair schedules and sets agendas for all Council meetings with the approval of the Sanctuary Manager, presides over all meetings of the full Council and ensures that meetings are run according to accepted meeting practices, signs all correspondence and documents authorized by the Council and generally represents the Council's interests and concerns to the public. - (ii) Vice-Chair: The Vice-Chair serves as Chair in the absence of the Chair and assists as necessary in performing executive duties of the Council. - (iii) Council Secretary: The Council Secretary assists Sanctuary staff in performing administrative duties as directed by the Chair or Vice-Chair.
+(i) Chair: The chair schedules and sets agendas for all council meetings with the approval of the sanctuary superintendent, presides over all meetings of the full council and ensures that meetings are run according to accepted meeting practices, signs all correspondence and documents authorized by the council and generally represents the council's interests and concerns to the public.

+- (ii) Vice-Chair: The vice-chair serves as chair in the absence of the chair and assists as necessary in performing executive duties of the council. - (iii) Council Secretary: The council secretary assists sanctuary staff in performing administrative duties as directed by the chair or vice-chair.